Freedom of Expression

 Standards for Student Conduct

-The general responsibility for non-academic misconduct is vested in the Office of the Vice Provost for Student Affairs and delegated to the Dean of Students Office for administration of the Code of Student Conduct.
+The general responsibility for non-academic misconduct is vested in the Office of the Vice President for Student Affairs and delegated to the Dean of Students Office for administration of the Code of Student Conduct.
 If the incident occurred in University Housing the student may be referred to the appropriate Campus Housing staff member.
 The Dean of Students Office in consultation with Campus Housing staff will determine if an incident that occurred in University Housing should be resolved by the Dean of Students Office.

 Possible violations that may be cited for students engaging in Civil Disobedience depending on the circumstances could be: